SK-2022/Tic-tac-toe/README.md

 - The ability to play with a CPU

-- The ability to restart the game
+- The ability to restart the game - January 9th 2024 Update

 -The ability to add the names of the players